v2denny/AIbias/README.md

 ### **3. Run the Notebooks**
 Launch the Jupyter Notebooks and explore the full workflow.
 1. **Approach 1:** Run the files on the `Approach1` folder and follow the provided readme instructuons.
+2. **Approach 2:** Run the files on the `Approach2` folder and follow the provided readme instructuons.

 <br>
 <br>